 The importance of traveling as a family

-Although we haven’t had a chance to travel abroad as a family, we’ve visited several parts of the U.S. We’ve seen great landmarks such as The Alamo, The St. Louis Arch, Disney World, and Pike’s Peak.
+Although we haven’t had a chance to travel abroad as a family, we’ve visited several parts of the U.S. We’ve seen great landmarks such as The Alamo, The St. Louis Arch, Disney World, the White House, and Pike’s Peak.
 We’ve hiked through mountains, lounged on beaches, watched bats, and slid down sand dunes.
-And we’ve dined on all types of regional cuisine.
+And we’ve dined on all types of regional and ethnic cuisine.

 Our family trips have not only allowed my kids to see different things, but they have also given them new perspectives on life.
 My daughter told me that she can better understand her social studies classes because of our travel experiences.